iBuyer Companies: The Rise of OpenDoor, Zillow, Redfin, DirectOffers: What Does It Mean for the Real Estate Market?

 The new iBuyer companies propose to take the blood, sweat and tears out of selling a property.
 The headaches of fixing, staging, negotiating and making it legal are a drain on time and emotion.
-Visiting an iBuyer’s website and answering a few questions about the property in question can result in a cash offer the very next day.
+Visiting an iBuyer’s website and answering a few questions about the property in question can result in an offer the very next day.
 The attractiveness of the offer can depend, all real estate offers are a function of price and terms but it gives the seller an idea of what the house is worth as-is based on technology known as Automatic Valuation Models (AVMs).
 From there, sellers can still retain a realtor if they decide the old fashion way is preferred or make any necessary modifications or concessions; or simply accept the iBuyer — “i” for “instant” — offer as it stands.
 The best part about it is that you don’t have the 1-year exclusive many agents and brokers insist upon and you save significant money with not paying the standard real estate commission that ranges from 5-6%

 Do iBuyers Change the Way Real Estate is Conveyed?

 The swiftness with which iBuyers can bring in an offer is definitely a new phenomenon.
 Traditional brokers and agents recognize that a glacial pace for negotiating and contracting will become increasingly less tolerable as iBuyers proliferate and increase in technological capacity.
 Still, the old-fashioned camp can play on its traditional strengths.
 Once an instant offer is accepted by a seller, the iBuyer sends out an inspector to evaluate the property condition.

 How Do and Will iBuyers influence the Real Estate Market?